WorldWindLabs/SpaceBirds/docs/SpaceApps.md

 You can also learn what are the categories of orbiting objects, and how to define and distinguish **orbital debris** among them.
 The definition may not be as clear-cut as you initially thought!

-**One of the requirements of the Orbital Scrap Metal challenge is to have real-world satellite information.** You can find an up-to-date dataset of all on-orbit objects in the [data folder](/data/), in three different file formats.
-This dataset is useful regardless of if you base your project on SpaceBirds or not.
-These datasets may prove useful for you regardless of your software tools of choice.

 ## How this project works

 ### Satellite orbital data basics